campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 ## A Counterpoint: Will We Actually Get 4K/120FPS Games?
 <div class="imageContainer medium">
   <img class="medium" :src="'/craig-the-brute.png'" />
-    <span class="titleImageCaption">They promised 4K/120FPS, and we got....this</span>
+    <span class="titleImageCaption text--secondary">They promised 4K/120FPS and we got...this.</span>
 </div>

 I need to make one final point before you all go out and by the newest LG ABCD696969 4K3D 120HZ TV.
-Recall that, during the previous generation (i.e. Xbox One and PS4), we were promised 4K/60FPS, and we never got anywhere NEAR that aside from some indie titles, or titles that are intentionally less-graphically demanding.
+Recall that, during the previous generation (i.e. Xbox One and PS4), we were promised 4K/60FPS, and we never got anywhere NEAR that aside from some indie titles, or titles that were intentionally less-graphically demanding.

 Then, when the Xbox One X and PS4 Pro came out, both companies were like, "OK No, for real this time, we gonna do 4K/60FPS", and yet both consoles STILL didn't live up to that claim: they often faked it using techniques like dynamic resolution (i.e. "**up to** 4K") or [checkerboard rendering](https://en.wikipedia.org/wiki/Checkerboard_rendering).
 Hell, the PS4 Pro barely even reached 1080p/60FPS for many popular titles (See God of War, [which needs to run at 1080p to reach 60FPS](https://www.polygon.com/2018/4/12/17227946/god-of-war-ps4-pro-60fps-4k-1080p)). <span class="disclaimer">